People at Startup Talking

 Other platforms have lower minimum investments because they pool money together from multiple investors to acquire stakes, and then divide up the shares.

-While allowing for lower minimums, pooling funds increases the legal risk and makes for more complicated transactions.
+While this allows for lower minimums, pooling funds increases legal risks and makes for more complicated transactions.

 Hiive's exchange-like model takes a cleaner approach.
-Each transaction is a full stake — clients' funds are not intermingled.
+Each transaction is a full stake, and clients' funds are never intermingled.

-While it is makes things simpler and more transparent, the model's high minimum is a legitimate downside and can be quite prohibitive.
+But while it makes things simpler and more transparent, the model's high minimum is a legitimate downside and can be quite prohibitive.

 Selling on Hiive